jukofyork/qlora-pipe-lite/README.md

 **NOTES**:

 - The `--num_gpus` option may not be required depending on your setup
-- RTX 4000 series GPUs may need `NCCL_P2P_DISABLE="1" NCCL_IB_DISABLE="1"` environment variables
+- RTX 4000 series GPUs may need `NCCL_P2P_DISABLE="1" NCCL_IB_DISABLE="1"` environment variables setting
-- For multi-node training guidance, see the [Stanford DeepSpeed tutorial](https://nlp.stanford.edu/mistral/tutorials/deepspeed.html) and how to setup [passwordless SSH](https://wiki.debian.org/Setup%20SSH%20Passwordless%20Login) between nodes
+- For multi-node training guidance, see the [Stanford DeepSpeed tutorial](https://nlp.stanford.edu/mistral/tutorials/deepspeed.html) and how to setup [passwordless SSH](https://wiki.debian.org/Setup%20SSH%20Passwordless%20Login)

 ### Monitoring Training